Ola Electric: Reception

 In 2022, reports surfaced about a hostile work culture within the company.

 In March 2023, following criticism over safety defects in its front fork design, Ola Electric announced that it would replace the front fork arms of its S1 and S1 Pro series scooters at no cost.

 In a 2024 presentation, Ola's CEO stated that the company is the world's largest electric two-wheeler manufacturer with a fine print reading "excluding China".
 Commentators noted that the world's five largest electric two-wheeler companies are all Chinese, having a combined global market share of 72%, and debunked other misleading claims in the presentation.

 In August 2024, Ola Electric was criticized for plagiarism after it used a competitor's advertising photographs with Ola Electric motorcycles substituted for those of the competitor.

 In September 2024, a disgruntled Ola customer set fire to a showroom in protest of poor servicing of his newly bought scooter.
 In October 2024, the Central Consumer Protection Authority issued a show-cause notice to Ola Electric concerning more than 10,000 unaddressed customer complaints related to quality and after-sales service in a year.

+In October 2025, an FIR was filed against Aggarwal and a few Ola Electric executives by the Bengaluru police with an employee's September 2025 suicide over workplace harassment and non-payment of dues as per his suicide note.
+However, the company claimed that the employee never reported any problems during his tenure and challenged the FIR in the Karnataka High Court.
+They also sought a motion to dismiss the FIR, calling the suicide note fabricated, but it was found to be authentic based on a forensic examination.